-For information on IOEC switch settings, see Appendix D - Wiring diagrams.
+For information on IOEC switch settings,

+see Appendix D - Wiring diagrams.

-LED Meaning 1 Status LEDs of digital outputs On when output is energized 2 Link error light On only when there is a problem with the optical fibers.
-4 Status LEDs of digital inputs On when input is energized 5 Status LED of the 24 V internal voltage supply On when energized
+LED Meaning 1 Status LEDs of digital outputs On when output is energized 2 Link error light Either on or off.
+On only when there is a problem with the optical fibers.
+4 Status LEDs of digital inputs On when input is energized 5 Status LED of the 24 V internal voltage supply On when energized and start-up guide Profibus - NPBA-12 installation and start-up guide